ebears/starbound-web/index.md

 ## 💤 Info about the Server

 The game has been modded to be greatly expanded in content, with deeper character RPG customization.
 These features along with more playable species offer a small-scale MMORPG-like experience.

+There's a lot of new content in game.
+I've done my best to streamline the experience with patches.
+Enjoy! 🦧